apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/cluster-management/delete-postgresql-cluster.md

 ---
-title: Delete a MySQL Cluster
+title: Delete a PostgreSQL Cluster
-description: How to delete a MySQL Cluster
+description: How to delete a PostgreSQL Cluster
 sidebar_position: 6
 ---

-# Delete a MySQL Cluster
+# Delete a PostgreSQL Cluster

 > ***Note:***
 >